Rick Reuschel: Career statistics

 In a nineteen-year major league career, Reuschel compiled a record of 214–191 in 557 games (529 starts).
 He had 102 career complete games and 26 of those were shutouts.
 He allowed 1,330 earned runs and 2,015 strikeouts in 3,548.1 innings pitched.

 Reuschel was a two-time Gold Glove Award winner and a three-time All-Star.
-Reuschel is tied for 91st with Mark Buehrle on the all-time wins list.
+Reuschel is tied for 94th with Mark Buehrle on the all-time wins list.
+Reuschel amassed 68.1 pitching WAR over his career, good for 37th most all-time.
 Reuschel won the Hutch Award in 1985, and was also a winner of The Sporting News Comeback Player of the Year Award.
 Reuschel was named to the Baseball Digest 1972 Rookie All-Star team.